 Frozen shoulder, also called adhesive capsulitis, occurs when the tissues of the shoulder capsule become thick, stiff, and inflamed.
 It is most common in people between the ages of 40 and 60, and occurs in women more often than men.

-The main symptom is limited motion (or freezing) of the shoulder.
-It can also be accompanied by a dull, aching pain on the outer shoulder area.
+- Can be accompanied by a dull, aching pain in the outer shoulder area

 Most patients improve with non-surgical treatment options, including anti-inflammatory medications, cortisone injections, and physical therapy.
 Surgery may be recommended if the condition does not improve.